MicrosoftDocs/azure-docs/articles/firewall/overview.md

 ---
 # What is Azure Firewall?

 Azure Firewall is a managed, cloud-based network security service that protects your Azure Virtual Network resources.
-It is a fully stateful firewall as a service with built-in high availability and unrestricted cloud scalability.
+It's a fully stateful firewall as a service with built-in high availability and unrestricted cloud scalability.

 ![Firewall overview](media/overview/firewall-threat.png)